 Denny Bottom was also one of Tunbridge Wellsís laundry areas.
 The pub was in fact once the main laundry but several other houses nearby shared the load.
 Washing would be carted up from the town to be scrubbed and hung out on the rocks and gorse bushes of the Common to dry.

 The Toad Rock Retreat had parts that were said to date back to the 18th century until it burned down in 1998 and had to be completely rebuilt.
 It was originally three cottages knocked into one apparently, but these had been so chopped and changed over the years that basically all that remained of them were some internal walls, the main chimney and the front of the Games room.
 Apparently the pub also burned down in the 1930s.
 Certainly it was extensively rebuilt then, so much of the outer structure dated from then.
 Half the neighbours who happened to be at home that day were standing just behind the camerawoman, whose great shot appeared on the front page of the local Kent and Sussex Courier.
 The firemen disapproved of this 'gawping' and tried to encourage people to go home, but to many locals it was like watching an old friend die and they were ignored.

 After a sad decline the Retreat closed completely for a while in early 2009 before being revived with a fanfare in July of that year by Tom Snook, who used to manage the Rusthall Social Club and has known the village all his life.
-He has since moved on to manage the King's Head in Robertsbridge and the new landlords are Chris and Sylvia who used to run a pub in Horam, Sussex.
+He moved on to manage the King's Arms in Robertsbridge and the new landlords were Chris and Sylvia who used to run a pub in Horam, Sussex.
 Sadly, as of October 2015 it is once again closed.